Research Scholars Program

 Advancement to the second year will depend on the participant's performance review at the end of their first year.
 At the completion of the program, students will receive a certificate and an official transcript from MIT that documents the subjects and research completed in the department.
 It is expected that following the completion of the program, all participants will start a PhD program.

-This program is funded by K. Lisa Yang, the Department of Brain and Cognitive Sciences, the McGovern Institute for Brain Research and the Picower Institute for Learning and Memory.
+This program is funded by K. Lisa Yang, The JPB Foundation, the Department of Brain and Cognitive Sciences, the McGovern Institute for Brain Research, The Picower Institute for Learning and Memory, and the Simons Center for the Social Brain.